Find out how to become a marker for the key stage 2 English or mathematics tests or science sampling tests.

 Apply to mark English or mathematics tests

-Pearson manages marking for the levels 3-5 and the level 6 national curriculum tests in mathematics, English reading and English grammar, punctuation and spelling.
+Pearson manages marking for the national curriculum tests in English reading and English grammar, punctuation and spelling and mathematics.

-If you haven’t marked these tests within the last two years, you can apply via the vacancies page of Pearson’s website.
+If you are have not marked key stage 2 national curriculum tests before or haven’t marked these tests within the last 2 years, you can apply via the vacancies page of Pearson’s website.
 When there are vacancies they will be listed there along with deadlines for applications.

-If you have marked national curriculum tests for Pearson within the last two years you won’t need to apply again.
-If eligible, Pearson will contact you directly from December about your marking contract for the 2015 test cycle.
+If you have marked national curriculum tests for Pearson within the last 2 years you won’t need to apply again.
+If eligible, Pearson will contact you directly about marking opportunities for the 2017 test cycle.
 Please note, contracting will take a few months.

 If you have questions about the application process you should email Pearson.